The Most Useful Tree

 Chestnuts were also an important food for livestock.
 The nuts were fed to hogs and cattle during the winter, and the animals were put out into the orchards after harvest to clean up the rest of the nuts.
 The sweet nuts impart a sweet flavor to the meat, and chestnut-fed pork is considered a delicacy in Spain and Italy.
 Chestnut leaves were also nutritious fodder for animals, and dried leaves were used as bedding for livestock during winter.

-Honey made from chestnut blossoms is not very sweet, but has an intense, distinctive and astringent flavor.
+Honey made from chestnut blossoms is not very sweet but has an intense, distinctive, and astringent flavor.
 It is considered an aphrodisiac in Italy.
-Beekeepers depended on chestnut, as the trees flower late after many of the other tree species have finished.
+Beekeepers depended on chestnuts, as the trees flower late after many of the other tree species have finished.

 Uses Of Wood

 Chestnut wood has up to 20% tannin content, the highest of all tree species.
-This makes the wood extremely rot resistant.
-Chestnut trees, especially when grown in forest settings, grow straight and make excellent lumber which were cut into durable straight-grained planks or could be split easily for fencing and posts.
+This makes the wood extremely rot-resistant.
+Chestnut trees, especially when grown in forest settings, grow straight and make excellent lumber that was cut into durable straight-grained planks or could be split easily for fencing and posts.
 Dr. Robert Dunstan described how you could put a chestnut fence post in the ground for 50 years, pull it up, turn it over, and get 50 more years out of the other side!

-Because of this rot resistance, chestnut wood was used for ship-building, bridge timbers, railroad ties, exterior siding, barn and house posts and beams, flooring, doors, windows, exterior trim and any other area that was exposed to the weather.
+Because of this rot resistance, chestnut wood was used for shipbuilding, bridge timbers, railroad ties, exterior siding, barn and house posts and beams, flooring, doors, windows, exterior trim, and any other area that was exposed to the weather.
 Chestnut tracks were used in the invasion of Normandy in WWII to get over the sandy beaches.
-Chestnut was also made split rail fences, fence posts, vineyard trellises, water well-casings, wine casks, barrels, baskets, furniture and caskets.
+Chestnut was also made in split rail fences, fence posts, vineyard trellises, water well-casings, wine casks, barrels, baskets, furniture, and caskets.
 Chestnut is truly a tree that carries people from cradle to grave.